james201010/fso_dem_lab_guide/content/30_Digital_Experience_Monitoring/32_Hands_On_Observability/_index.md

 ![image](/images/30_digital_exp_mon/AppD_BRUM_7.png)

+> **Note:** This dashboard is shared among students, so it may already contain some data.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Enter the edit mode.

 1. Switch between **View** and **Edit** mode with a button on the top-right of the dash studio.